SuraajVarne/-Augmented-Reality-City-Simulation-Project-C-Development/README.md

 # Description

-SimCity is a city simulation project written in C++ that simulates the growth and development of a virtual city.
-The project was developed as a group project in August 2022 and includes various classes representing different regions within the city, such as residential, industrial, commercial, and more.
-The simulation models population growth, pollution, worker availability, and the production and exchange of goods.
+Description:
+SimCity is a sophisticated C++ city simulation project developed collaboratively in August 2022.
+This ambitious endeavor demonstrates our team's prowess in software development, problem-solving, and teamwork.
+The simulation offers a comprehensive virtual city experience, encompassing various urban regions, population dynamics, pollution modeling, and economic interactions.

+Multi-Region Simulation: SimCity features a meticulously designed multi-region simulation, encompassing residential, industrial, commercial, and power-related zones.
+Each region evolves independently, influencing the city's overall growth.

+Population Dynamics: Our simulation replicates realistic population dynamics, with regions attracting and retaining residents based on various factors.
+As populations grow, so do the city's needs and complexities.

+Environmental Modeling: Pollution levels dynamically change as the city expands.
+Effective management of pollution becomes crucial for maintaining a thriving urban environment.

+Economic Interactions: The project introduces economic dynamics through the production and exchange of goods.
+Industrial regions produce goods, which are then distributed to commercial zones for sale.

+Interactive Experience: SimCity offers an interactive experience, allowing users to shape the city's development by making decisions and observing the consequences.

+This project not only demonstrates our proficiency in C++ programming but also showcases our ability to tackle complex, real-world challenges.
+SimCity serves as a testament to our teamwork, problem-solving, and commitment to delivering innovative software solutions.

 # Sim City Project for CS2110 Foundations of Data Structures